NisargKumarGharde/Telecom-Operator-Customer-Churn-Predictor/README.md

 Welcome to the **Telecom Operator Customer Churn Predictor** repository!
 This project aims to analyze customer data from a telecom operator and predict churn using machine learning techniques.
 Understanding churn is crucial for telecom businesses to retain customers and improve their services.

+## Note
+Please keep the Python script and sample data in a single folder, to avoid any error.

 ## Project Overview

 Customer churn prediction helps telecom companies identify customers likely to leave their service.
 Using data analysis and predictive modeling, this repository provides tools to: